Why You Should Start Retirement Planning in Your 20s

 Retirement Plan Strategies

-The investment strategy you choose will depend largely on three things: your goals, time horizon and risk tolerance.
-These factors will help you determine your asset allocation, what types of assets you hold and in what proportion.
+The investment strategy you choose will depend largely on three things: your goals, time horizon, and risk tolerance.
+These factors will help you determine your asset allocation — what types of assets you hold and in what proportion.
 Your retirement portfolio as a 20-something investor will likely look very different from a retirement portfolio of a 50-something investor.

 For example, those with a high risk tolerance and long time horizon might hold a greater portion of stocks.
 This asset class is typically more volatile than bonds, but it also provides greater potential for growth.

-The shorter a person’s time horizon and the less risk tolerance they have, the greater proportion of bonds they may want to include in their portfolio.
+Generally speaking, the shorter a person’s time horizon and the less risk tolerance they have, the greater proportion of bonds they may want to include in their portfolio.
 Here’s a look at some portfolio strategies and the asset allocation that might accompany them:

 Sample Portfolio Style